dcinzona/ACMN_Error_Logger/README.md

 * Added generic method for logging a simple string message.
 Use `ACMN_Error_Logger.Log('my error message')`
 * Added Report to display error logs
 * Better support for bulk error logging

+### In Progress

+* Adding support for custom logging modules / plugins (these will be implementations of abstract classes)